Divorce Attorney in Wellesley

 What Are the Grounds for Divorce in Massachusetts?

-Massachusetts recognizes both no-fault and fault-based grounds for divorce.
-A no-fault divorce is based on the irretrievable breakdown of the marriage, which does not require further proof of wrongdoing.
-Fault-based grounds include actions like adultery, desertion, or abuse.
-Working with a divorce lawyer in Wellesley can help you identify the right grounds for your filing under state law.
+Massachusetts recognizes both no-fault and fault-based divorce.
+A no-fault divorce is based on the irretrievable breakdown of the marriage and doesn’t require proof of any wrongdoing by either spouse.
+Fault-based grounds include adultery, desertion, and cruel and abusive treatment, among others.
+The grounds you file under can affect how the case proceeds, and a divorce attorney can help you identify the right approach for your situation.

-Child custody decisions in Wellesley use Massachusetts' "best interest of the child" standard.
-Courts review multiple factors, such as each parent’s ability to meet the child’s needs, the child’s well-being, and any history of family violence.
-We often work with child custody evaluators to help bring forward clear and supported recommendations.
+Massachusetts courts use the best interest of the child standard when determining custody.
+Judges review each parent’s ability to meet the child’s needs, the child’s overall well-being, and any history of family violence.
+In cases where the facts are disputed, the court may appoint a Guardian Ad Litem to conduct an independent investigation and report findings.
+We work with child custody evaluators when the case calls for it to help bring forward clear, well-supported recommendations.

 Contact us at (888) 874-2142 to schedule a consultation with a dedicated Wellesley divorce attorney.